 Sean Burgess | PraxisIFM Asset Manager and Co-Founder Emirates HR

-OIL PRICES FELL FOR A SECOND CONSECUTIVE WEEK
+OIL PRICES FALL FOR 10 CONSECUTIVE DAYS

 In other financial news: